Frequently Asked Questions

 Does Valley Leadership Academy require a speciﬁc curriculum?

 No. We provide high-quality digital curriculum through the Florida Virtual School if families would like to use this resource.
 However, most students and their families choose to use a variety of different curriculum options.
 We are available to help guide the curriculum selection process.
-Students may also choose to participate in our cohorts, which include literature, writing, spelling, math, history, and math.
+Students may also choose to participate in our cohorts, which include literature, writing, spelling, history, and math.

 What standards do you use to assess student progress?